JauntyJJS/jaunty-blogdown/content/blog/2024-07-02-UseR-2024-Series/_index.md

 ---
-title: Learning Journey and Reflections on useR!
+title: Learning Journey in the useR!
 2024 Conference
 description: |
   A series of narratives about my experience in [useR!
 2024 Conference](https://events.linuxfoundation.org/user/).
 author: "Jeremy Selva"